magdasokolovic/scrambled-eggs/README.md

 5. Added and commited changes.
 6. Created folder src.
 Added and commited the change
 7. Created 6 folders which are inside src folder.
+8. Pulled and pushed changed to my repository.